-1. Alma Thomas Started Painting In 1960
+1. Alma Thomas Started Her Career as An Artist In 1960

-Both paintings by Alma W. Thomas seen together, already reveal three important elements of the African-American artist’s style: her path to abstraction, a special colorfulness and the work with geometric forms.
+Both paintings by Alma W. Thomas seen together, already reveal three important elements of the African American artist’s style: her path to abstraction, a special colorfulness, and the work with geometric forms.

-4. Inspiration From The 1969 Moon Landing
+4. She Was Inspired By the 1969 Moon Landing

 There is a historical event that apparently had such a great influence on Thomas that she dedicated a whole series of paintings to the event.
 The series is called Space or Snoopy – the latter title is an allusion to the name of a vehicle that the astronauts used after landing on the moon.